I am a rabbit owner who has learned along the way that bunnies are a real joy. Sometimes, however, they get sick.

 Protect Your Rabbit from Viruses

 There are a few other things to be aware of if you own a rabbit.
-They like other animals can get health problems.
+They like other animals in that they can get health problems.
 Some can be minor problems and others not so minor.
-Here are things you need to look out for if you have a rabbit who is not themselves.
+Here are things you need to look out for if you have a rabbit who doesn't seem to be behaving normally.